HenrikJoreteg/human-javascript/ch06-models.md

 // Here's the *awesome* part I _can't_ set a property that isn't defined.
 // So if I fatfinger the property name, it won't stick.
-// *Note what HumanModel does when calling `set()` with undeclared attributes
+// *Note what AmpersandModel does when calling `set()` with undeclared attributes
 // can be configured.
-See human-model docs for more. model.frstName = 'Henrik';
+See ampersand-model docs for more. model.frstName = 'Henrik';
 ```